Cyberattack statistics 2025

 “Breach discovery” refers to the point in time when the company or business becomes aware that an incident has occurred.
 According to IBM, it takes a company 204 days on average to discover the breach — and up to 73 days to contain it.

 Companies that discovered and contained a data breach in fewer than 200 days saved more than $1 million compared to those that took more than 200 days.
 A slow response to a data breach can cause even more trouble for your company.
-It can result in a loss of customer trust, productivity, or major fines.
+It can result in a loss of customer trust, productivity, or significant fines.

 Who’s behind data breaches?